 A conveyancer during this phase will calculate all the costs associated with the property and verify the property documents provided by the buyer.
 He/she may also conduct a background check on the property you are buying to ensure it has not be acquired, owned or established through illegal means.

-Finally, on the date of settlement, both your and the seller’s conveyancer will meet to finalize the terms of the settlement.
+Finally, on the date of settlement, both your and the seller’s conveyancer will meet to finalise the terms of the settlement.
 He/she will pay the settlement amount minus the deposit you already made initially and finally complete all the legal formalities on your behalf.

 The Post Settlement Phase